raganwald/javascript-allonge/manuscript/markdown/Ideas/trampolining.md

 A *thunk* is a function taking no arguments that delays evaluating an expression.
 For example, this is a thunk: `function () { return 'Hello World'; }`.

 An extremely simple and useful implementation of trampolining can be found in the [Lemonad] library.
 It works provided that you want to trampoline a function that doesn't return a function.
 Here it is:

 [Lemonad]: http://fogus.github.com/lemonad/

+{:lang="js"}
 ~~~~~~~~
 L.trampoline = function(fun /*, args */) {
   var result = fun.apply(fun, _.rest(arguments));